ADVICE FOR FILM LOVERS

 All was going well until my iPhone and Apple Watch decided to glow.
 I had just opened the back of the camera, and slammed it shut very quickly.
 Then, after I was dazzelled by the light from the techno gadgets, I knocked the canister off the toilet seat and spent a minute finding it.
 Finally, in what felt like a very long time I found it and managed to get the film safely into the canister.

-Man at auction: As we can see, except for the part of the frame exposed to light, the rest of the frame has come out, and in this example I could use the right side of the image.
+I was happy with the photo called Man at auction.
+As we can see, except for the part of the frame exposed to light, the rest of the frame has come out, and in this example I could use the right side of the image.